Glen Constantin

-Glen Constantin (born December 23, 1964) is the current head coach of the Université Laval football team, the Laval Rouge et Or, a position he has held since 2001.
-He has won ten Vanier Cups with the team, including nine as head coach which is the most by a single head coach in U Sports football history.
+Glen Constantin (born December 23, 1964) is the head coach of the Université Laval football team, the Laval Rouge et Or, a position he has held since 2001.
+He has won 12 Vanier Cups with the team, including 11 as head coach which is the most by a single head coach in U Sports football history.
 He was named coach of the year in 2005 and in 2010.
-As head coach, Constantin has an all-time record of 185-30 (134–21 in regular season; 52–11 in playoffs), with 14 Quebec championships as of 2019.
+As head coach, Constantin has an all-time record of 185–30 (134–21 in regular season; 52–11 in playoffs), with 17 Quebec championships as of 2019.

 In 2010, the Rouge et Or won the Vanier Cup against the Calgary Dinos, 29–2, after thirteen straight victories, which was a first in CIS football history.
 In 2014, his football team established a new CIS record with 22 straight wins.

 Head coaching record

 A. Laval originally finished the 2001 season with a 5–3 record, first place finish, and a Dunsmore Cup victory.
 However, it was determined that the team had used an ineligible player throughout the entire season and therefore vacated all regular season and post-season wins well after the 2001 season had concluded.